 However, these results are subject to two sets of concerns.
 First, while the correlations are consistent with clientelistic politics, they are also consistent with programmatic politics.
 In the latter, citizens may respond more favorably to electoral platforms promising delivery of recurring benefits, as anticipated future benefits could be larger for recurring benefits in terms of their expected present value, even if the flows of these benefits are less significant than one-time benefits in any given period.
 Second, there could be concerns about omitted variables or endogeneity, as the studies did not attempt to isolate effects of exogenous sources of variation in benefit distribution.
 For instance, it is possible that incumbents distribute more recurring benefits to its supporters for ideological reasons, as in a citizen candidate model.
-In that case there would be a correlation between voter support and benefit distribution, and one might mistakenly infer the presence of clientelism.
-One response to this endogeneity concern is that if it were true, one would also expect the incumbent party to distribute more one-time benefits to its supporters.
-A recent paper by Bardhan et al (2015b) addresses these endogeneity concerns by using a political redistricting shock as an instrument for variation in different kinds of benefits (interacted with household characteristics) by local governments.
-The instrumental variable estimates continue to show a significant positive coefficient of recurring benefits received on political support expressed by recipients, while one-time benefits received had either an insignificant or a negative coefficient (depending on the precise specification).
+In that case voter support would be positively correlated with benefits received, and one might erroneously infer the presence of clientelism.